JUMPSTONIK/JUMPSTONIK/README.md

 ## What am I working now?
 Now I'm working to learn or improve in some technologies.
 Most of them I have learned how to use them before, but I want to get a deeper knowledge too.
 Some of those technologies are:
-- Bootstrap (💻 In process to learn it)
+- Next.js (💻 In process to learn it)
-- SQL(PostgreSQL and/or MySQL) & NoSQL(MongoDB and Redis)
+- Nuxt.js
 - GraphQL
-- Cloud(AWS or GCP)
+- AWS

-In case you want to know more about me and my background, you can see my CV. [here](https://drive.google.com/file/d/17mN-lNxyOjBsqQsxpytl-3gvA6ssqvkW/view?usp=share_link)
+In case you want to know more about me and my background, you can see my CV. [here](https://drive.google.com/file/d/1CXWZHxdJhI6pQRh7nwO_59YhG1iLXvNy/view?usp=sharing)
 <!--
 **JUMPSTONIK/JUMPSTONIK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.